Digital-Methods-HASS/au616214_Dueholm-Hansen_Alexander/README.md

-# au616214_Dueholm-Hansen_Alexander
+# Journals
-my workspace for Digital Methods for Historians 2019
+Learning journals in Digital Methods for Historians class